temporal-community/temporal-otel/java/README.md

 ## Getting started

-To run a Java workflow, run the following command in your terminal.
+1. In a new terminal, run the Worker.

     ```bash
-    ./run_workflow.sh <fully-qualified-workflow-name-in-core>
+    ./run_class.sh io.temporal.otel.http.HttpWorker
     ```

-For example, you would use the following command to run the [`OtelWorkflow`](./core/src/main/java/io/temporal/otel/http/OtelWorkflow.java).
+1. In a new terminal, run the Starter.

     ```bash
-    ./run_workflow.sh io.temporal.otel.http.OtelWorkflow
+    ./run_class.sh io.temporal.otel.http.HttpStarter
     ```